ifedolapo01/dlc-cds-website/README.md

 **Security risks** – WordPress sites are common targets for attacks, and keeping it secure requires constant updates **Less flexibility** – Customizing features like user authentication, LMS, and PPA management is harder compared to a custom-built solution

+**Limited scalability** – WordPress can slow down as more users and features are added **Performance issues** – Plugins and themes can affect speed, making the site less efficient **Security risks** – WordPress sites are common targets for attacks, and keeping it secure requires constant updates **Less flexibility** – Customizing features like user authentication, LMS, and PPA management is harder compared to a custom-built solution

 ## Features (Now & Future)
 User Registration & Login
 PPA & Accommodation Management